George W. Hoskins: Coaching career

 Hoskins was the first head coach for the Penn State Nittany Lions football team.
 While the school played football from 1887 to 1891, before his arrival, Hoskins is credited for being their first coach.
 During his tenure from 1892 to 1895, he compiled a 17–4–4 record.
 His .760 winning percentage ranks highest in school history, surpassing notable coaches such as Joe Paterno, Hugo Bezdek, and Rip Engle.
 He lost his first college football game at the University of Pennsylvania, and tied his final game against Western Reserve University.

 He followed up his career at Penn State by becoming the third-ever head coach for the Pittsburgh Panthers in 1896.
 By mid-November 1896, Hoskins was called upon to become the head coach of the early professional football team, the Pittsburgh Athletic Club.
 He tried to salvage the team's dismal season, but instead helped guide them to a 2–5–3 record.
+He returned as the Pittsburgh Athletic Club's coach in 1897.

 Hoskins later served as a trainer during spring training for the Cincinnati Reds.
 He died in 1958 in Cincinnati, Ohio.